xecrets/xecrets-cli/docs/index.md

 AxCrypt implements some breaking changes in the future, this may no longer hold true - but in this case, all older versions of AxCrypt before the breaking change suffer the same problem.

-Xecrets File Cli encrypts data with AxCrypt version 2 format, using AES-256 encryption always.
+Xecrets Cli encrypts data with AxCrypt version 2 format, using AES-256 encryption always.
 It can still decrypt AxCrypt version 1 files, as well as AES-128 encrypted version 2 files.

 FILES